-Why Monica Should Have Married Richard Instead Of Chandler In 'Friends'
+Why Monica Married The Wrong Man In 'Friends'

 By now, I'm sure you've heard all about Hank Azaria's revelation to The Huffington Post that Phoebe almost ended up with Dave and not Mike (aka the glorious Paul Rudd) in Friends.
 As all fans of the show know, this would never have worked.
 Mike and Phoebe had adorable chemistry which was off the damn charts — and Dave?
 Well, he was great and all but he definitely didn't come close to Mike.
 The news also sent my brain into overdrive, and suddenly I was reminded of the one couple from Friends who I never actually approved of.
 Sorry Friends fans, but I'm of the controversial opinion that Monica and Chandler should never have been endgame.
 In fact, there's one person who I always believed Monica should have married, instead — Richard, played by the forever handsome Tom Selleck.